jnfrncs/iox_c91xx_ping_app/README.md

 #
 Import the package.tar file (should be less than 20Mb) into DNAC as an IOX app, or deploy it directly into the AP using ioxclient.

+#

+In case you are really impatient, do not build the package yourself, you can impport the package.tar file available here directly into DNAC app repository.
+(Provision -> IOT Services)